 TIGER’S EYE

-TIGER’S EYE: chatoyant gemstone that is usually a metamorphic rock with a golden to red-brown colour and a silky lustre.
+TIGER’S EYE: A chatoyant gemstone that is usually a metamorphic rock with a golden to red-brown colour and a silky lustre.
 As members of the quartz group, tiger’s eye and the related blue-coloured mineral hawk’s eye gain their silky, lustrous appearance from the parallel intergrowth of quartz crystals and altered amphibole fibres that have mostly turned into limonite.
 BACK TO TOP

 COLOURED QUARTZ